 For over a dozen years, the Masons of the two Ottawa Districts have gathered on or around Valentine's Day for an evening of merriment, and in support of one of our greatest principles - charity.

-On February 10, 2018, the 14th Annual Valentine's Charity Ball (VCB 14) brought together Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Roger Neilson House, The Ottawa Mission, and Autism Spectrum Disorder Research.
+On February 9, 2019, the 15th Annual Valentine's Charity Ball (VCB 15) brought together Masons, spouses, friends and members of the public at the Centurion Conference and Event Centre in support of three important causes: Roger Neilson House, the Bruyère Foundation, and the Royal Ottawa Foundation for Mental Health "Do It For Daron" Initiative.

 The evening was filled with great company, great food, great music (provided by the Fabulous Heartbeats), and of course, great generosity.
 With a very extensive and diverse silent auction, money raised was split between the three charities, donated through the Masonic Foundation of Ontario.